UrvishkumarPatel/mygit/README.md

 ## Note
 ```
-Files specified in .gitignore are ignored while adding and commiting
+Files specified in .gitignore are ignored while adding and commiting.
 ```